nlesc-sherlock/emma/README.md

 sudo apt-get install vagrant
 ```

 For Windows, despite the [Ubuntu environment](#windows) was set to run Ansible, vagrant needs to be installed for Windows and be executed using the CMD console.
 To install it download *msi* file from: https://www.vagrantup.com/downloads.html.
 Sometimes there are directories ownership issues with vagrant installation.
 To solve it is required to click in properties and claim ownership of the directory so the installation can proceed.

 The path to vagrant home should not have spaces.
 Assuming the installation path was the default one, to set it do the following (create dir before setting it):
 ```
 set VAGRANT_HOME=C:\HashiCorp\Vagrant\home
 ```

-On Windows run Vagrant's commands on the CMD console.
+On Windows to run Vagrant's commands use the CMD console.

 ###Plugins
-Vagrant needs two plugins and they will installed in *VAGRANT\_HOME*.
+Vagrant needs two plugins and they will be installed in *VAGRANT\_HOME*.
 ```
 #Plugin for persistent storage
 vagrant plugin install vagrant-persistent-storage